-A student is deemed to have passed and acquired the corresponding credits in a particular course if he/she obtains any one of the following grades: "O", "A+", "A", "B+","B".
-'RA' indicates that Reappearance registration is mandatory for that course concerned.
-'SA' denotes shortage of attendance (as per Clause 8) and hence prevented from writing the End Semester Examination.
+A student is deemed to have passed and acquired the corresponding credits in a particular course if he/she obtains any one of the following grades: "O", "A+", "A", "B+", "B", "C".
+Reappearance registration is mandatory for that course for which "U", "AB", "SA" is obtained.